Introduction

 Final Thoughts

 Data is no longer just a technical asset, it is a sovereign asset.
+One example of data sovereignty in action is the GDPR, which enforces strict data privacy and protection requirements for organizations handling EU citizens’ data.
 As regulations tighten and public trust narrows, companies and governments must rethink their digital infrastructure.
 Choosing a sovereign cloud strategy is no longer a niche decision, it’s a foundational step toward digital independence.

 Want to turn data sovereignty into an actionable strategy?